 If you want to know what a cyber-war looks like, read the news.
 And if you want to get up to speed quickly and try to make sense of all that news, I recommend downloading our new special report on malware, with a special nod to the included interview of anti-virus pioneer Fridrik Skulason, Cyren’s VP of Anti-Malware Technologies, who discusses the past, present, and future of malware from the perspective of 30 years’ experience in fighting cybercrime.

-There is an excellent glossary of malware types at the beginning of the report, followed by a summarized history of malware to provide context for today’s events, providing a “long view” which complements the interview.
+There is an excellent glossary of malware types, such as spyware and trojans, at the beginning of the report, followed by a summarized history of malware to provide context for today’s events, providing a “long view” which complements the interview.

 The report’s other several articles explore the May and June mass-scale, global ransomware attacks; the explosion of hyper-evasive malware, designed to evade conventional sandbox detection; best practices for stopping malware; and how criminals are using encrypted SSL connections to hide malware, sharing the results of a study showing that almost 40% of all web malware today utilizes HTTPS—yet recent surveys show that the majority of companies around the globe are not inspecting that traffic.